No Idling in Front of Schools and Hospitals

-Council has passed bylaw 15982 (an amendment to bylaw 14600), prohibiting

-	vehicles from idling in designated areas outside of schools and hospitals.
-The

-	bylaw takes effect January 1, 2013.
+Council has passed bylaw 15982 (an amendment to bylaw 14600), prohibiting vehicles from idling in designated areas outside of schools and hospitals.
+The bylaw took effect January 1, 2013.

 What is idling?

 Idling is a bad habit that wastes fuel, adds to pollution and can contribute to health problems.
 Unnecessary idling costs Canadians millions of dollars every year and it's a major contributor to climate change.
 Idling your vehicle less will save you money on fuel, improve air quality in your community and reduce emissions contributing to climate change.

 We are committed to making sure Edmonton is one of the cleanest, greenest cities worldwide by keeping its air quality at a high rating—above acceptable levels as measured in previous years.

 What You Need to Know About the Bylaw

 - The City will place signs about the bylaw in City right-of-way areas, where available, in front of schools or hospitals.
 Schools and hospitals will also place their own signs in the no-idling zones.

 - The bylaw takes effect when the temperature rises above 0°C.